unChaz/sci-fi-5e/srd/equipment/magic_items.md

 **_Jester_**.
 You gain 10,000 XP, or you can draw two additional cards beyond your declared draws.

 **_Key_**.
-A rare or rarer magic weapon with which you are proficient appears in your hands.
+A rare or rarer tek weapon with which you are proficient appears in your hands.
 The GM chooses the weapon.

 **_Knight_**.
 You gain the service of a 4th-level fighter who appears in a space you choose within 30 feet of you.
 The fighter is of the same race as you and serves you loyally until death, believing the fates have drawn him or her to you.
 You control this character.